 The Difference Between 4K and HD Footage

-Another major difference between 4K and HD is the quality of still frames.
+Another major difference between is the quality of still frames.
 Most 1080p footage looks low resolution in still frames.
-However, 4K footage has a high enough resolution to capture still frames that are good enough for website and print use.
+However, the footage has a high enough resolution to capture still frames that are good enough for website and print use.
 “4K videos’ ability to use any single frame as a high-res image allows photographers to now capture both without having to compromise quality,” said Brian Pridgeon, director of Product Marketing Management at SanDisk.

 Editing Capabilities with 4K Footage